omarelb/omarelb.github.io/_posts/2019-08-21-variational-bayes.md

 Now that we have defined a space and metric to optimize over, **we have a clearly defined optimization problem**.
 At this point, we can use any optimization technique we'd like to find $$q^*$$.
 Typically, [coordinate gradient descent](https://en.wikipedia.org/wiki/Coordinate_descent) is used.

-# When can we trust our method.
+# When can we trust our method

 Since Variational Inference is an approximate method, we'd like to know **how accurate** the approximation actually is.
 In other words, when we can trust it.
 If we schedule an ambulance based on the prediction that it will take 10 minutes to arrive, we have to be damn sure that our **confidence in the prediction is justified**.

 One way to check whether the method works is to consider a simple example that we know the correct answer to.
-We can then see how well VI approximates that answer.
+We can then see how well MFVB approximates that answer.
 To do this, we consider the problem of estimating midge wing length.

-## Estimating midge wing length.
+## Estimating midge wing length

 *Note that understanding all the details in this example is not required for an understanding of the big picture.*